COVID-19-AI-Research-Project/xDNN/Projects/Python/1/README.md

 Now Download the dataset from this [link](https://www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset) Extract the file and move data to the (./Model/Data/) folder.

-If using linux use the dataset will be saved in the Download folder.
+If using linux, the dataset will be saved at the Download folder default.
 Use the following command for unzipping the data and moving to the Data folder.
-Please note that the terminal directory path should be in the main project location.
+Please note that the terminal directory path should be in the main project directory.

 ```
 sudo unzip ~/Downloads/archive.zip -d ./Model/Data/